-© 2016 Rudy Owens.
+© 2017 Rudy Owens.
 All rights reserved.

-I sat across from a woman two years younger than me.
+And there I sat on her couch, across from a woman two years younger than me.
 She had dark, shoulder-length brown hair and a chin and lips that very much resembled my own.

 Up until that day I only existed in her wider family’s narrative as a liar, bogeyman, criminal, possible blackmailer, and family disruptor.
 I embodied every fearful stereotype societies have assigned to bastards and illegitimate children for centuries.
-They told themselves and others I was not related and was an imposter, not of the same blood.
+They told themselves and others I was not related to them and was an imposter, not of the same blood.
 None of her family really knew who I was.
 I always thought that she and her family knew I was the bastard son of her deceased father, which only exacerbated their uncertainty.

 In the end, I only existed in her imagination.
 Years of suspicion and likely fear and anger from the people closest to her created an imaginary threat.